kuzudb/kuzu-docs/src/content/docs/cypher/configuration.md

 ---

 The configuration of a Kùzu database or a connection to the database can be changed through a standalone `CALL` statement, described in this section.
-Different from the `CALL` clause, this statement of changing configuration **cannot** be used with other query clauses.
+Different from the [`CALL` clause](/cypher/query-clauses/call), which is used for executing schema functions, this statement of changing configuration **cannot** be used with other query clauses.

 ### Connection configuration